Pacific Imperial Railroad

 In fact, railroads are the most environmentally friendly way to move freight over land.
 On average, trains are four times more efficient than trucks.
 Furthermore, the industry has shown increased fuel efficiency over the years.
 In 2014, U.S. freight railroads moved a ton of freight 479 miles per ton of fuel- up from 235 miles in 1980.
 That’s a 103% improvement.

 Transporting freight by rail can also improve securitization of the cargo.
-Congestion and delayed inspection processes can increase the likelihood of smuggling or tampering, particularly on the southern side of the border where corruption and theft are rampant.
+Congestion and delayed inspection processes can increase the likelihood of smuggling or tampering, particularly on the southern side of the border.
 Cargo trucks can sometimes wait 2-3 days during an inspection process during which time they are vulnerable to such acts.
 By utilizing the Desert Line, trains will go through their first and only checkpoint at Campo, California, where trains are scanned by a Gamma Ray device for smuggling of weapons, radioactive material, drugs, and people.